-- When the relative humidity exceeds 50%, the dissipation of heat by evaporation cooling becomes much more difficult and signs of heat stress develop sooner.
-This is typical for our area, due to the high humidity, this is also why I decided to use MDI.
+- When the relative humidity exceeds 50%, the dissipation of heat by evaporation cooling becomes much more difficult, and signs of heat stress develop sooner.
+High humidity is typical for our area, due to the high humidity, this is also why I decided to use MDI.

 So for that reason, the “Heat stress in Dayboro warning” image shows a cow, simple right.
 With the hot summer months in full force, heat stress in cattle is a big concern.
 Heat stress can cause all kinds of problems, including reduced breeding efficiency, milk production, feed intake, weight gains and even death.

 However, your cows don’t need to be victims of the heat.
 Here are five tips for minimising heat stress in cattle from Stephen Boyles, Ohio State University Extension beef specialist:

 - Have access to cool and clean drinking water